 Interpretive note: The titration of EBV early antigen was used by many clinicians in the mid 1980's through to 1990's as an aid in the diagnosis of chronic fatigue syndrome.
 There are very few clinicians who still request EBV early antigen titrations.
-The NPG recommends that code 3970, which was specifically motivated for via the SAMA billing guidelines in the 1980's, be deleted from all billing guidelines.
+Code 3970 has been deleted from SAMA billing guidelines and is no longer in use.
+It must be deleted from all billing guidelines.